mrbaloghakos/Akos-s-smarter-home-stuff/a-better-speaker/README.md

    3. Run `pactl load-module module-tunnel-sink "server=192.168.1.2 sink_name=Big-Speaker"` after replacing the IP with the Pi's actual IP.
    4. Now go to your computer's sound settings, and select the newly added sink if it isn't selected already.
 It should be called something like `Tunnel to 192.168.1.2`
 Now every sound on your computer should be played on the newly added big speaker.
-You can control the volume by simply controlling your systems volume as you normally would with the sliders.
+You can control the volume by simply controlling your computer's volume as you normally would with the sliders.